 The tides have a different tidal range (difference in height between low and high water) on the individual coasts; this changes periodically with the position of the moon and the sun.
 It is greatest at the time of the new and full moon (spring tides) and smallest in between (neap tides).
 The spring tides are at their highest twice a year at the equinox (equinoxial spring tides).

 A distinction is made between coastal mangroves, which grow on flat coasts without water supply from the land and are often many kilometres wide, estuarine mangroves, which can be very extensive, especially in the delta region of rivers, and reef mangroves on dead coral reefs emerging from the water, which play a lesser role.
-The salinity of coastal mangroves in E Africa has been well studied (◘ Fig. E-37).
+The salinity of coastal mangroves in E Africa has been well studied long ago (◘ Fig. E-37).

 The coast of E Africa at Tanga has a relatively dry monsoon climate.
 Potential evaporation is likely to be equal to or greater than the annual rainfall.
 In addition to a small dry season, a pronounced drought season is present.
 As a result, the shorter the time the soil is inundated, the greater the inland increase in soil salt concentration in the intertidal area.

 The conditions are extreme at the inner edge of the mangrove zone, up to which only the equinoctial spring tides reach (◘ Fig. E-38).
-Here, the saline water penetrating the soil is strongly concentrated by evaporation during the drought season, whereas during the rainy season the soil can be completely depleted.
+Here, the saline water penetrating the soil is strongly concentrated by evaporation during the drought season, whereas during the rainy season the soil can be completely depleted from salt.

-No plant species can cope with these strong fluctuations in concentration, so that these areas are devoid of vegetation.
+No plant species (except cyanobacteria) can cope with these strong fluctuations in concentration, so that these areas are devoid of vegetation.
 Such areas are found everywhere on the inner edge of the coastal mangroves when the climate is characterized by a period of drought.
 In N Venezuela, small stands of columnar cacti and opuntia or bromeliads occur in places in the open areas, although these are very salt-sensitive plants.
 Obviously, the bromeliads take up the water through the leaves and sit here on the ground quite loosely.
 The cacti, on the other hand, take up the water through shallow roots.
-They grow here always on small sand accumulations, thus root in these, from which the salt is washed out during the rainy season.
+They grow here always on small sand mounds, thus root in these, from which the salt is washed out during the rainy season.
 The salt soil underneath does not disturb them.